 At 56, Sharon was the Executive Director of an 800-person non-profit agency.
 She had started working for the agency when she was 18 and had been Executive Director for the last ten years of her 38-year tenure.

-I was contacted by Sharon, who told me, “I am finding it challenging aligning and getting the best out of my staff.
+Sharon contacted me, who told me, “I am finding it challenging aligning and getting the best out of my staff.
 My senior staff complains about these young kids not wanting to do anything, and the younger staff complains about how none of the senior staff want to hear their ideas.”

 Further discussion surfaced these issues:

-Currently, the agency has a dumbbell age effect, with Boomers and Generation-Y employees comprising the majority of their population.
+Currently, the agency has a dumbbell age effect, with Boomers and Generation-Y employees comprising most of their population.